Life is full of serendipity and awkward coincidences.

 To a child, Dad was an important guy who had loads of money, knew how to fix everything, travelled to many an exotic location, and worked hard to provide for his family.

 As an adult, I realise how hard he did work to blow money on ephemeral trips and things that are precious to nobody but himself.
 He was a poor investor, and his lasting legacy shall be that he’s made me re-evaluate my own priorities and values.

 Spent most of his time chasing women and drinking

-My father may have raised me but it was my wife who made me a man.
+My father may have helped raise me but it was my wife who made me a man.

 A man is never complete until he is married.
 Then he is finished.

-And here we are, back to sorting photos.
-There will be many old pictures of him filed away.
+Jokes aside, here we are, back to sorting photos: Many pictures of him will be filed away.
 I can deal with those because I’ve seen them many times — but there is one picture that I dread discovering: that one photo that, ultimately, would be the last one of my father alive.

 Mixed emotions?
 Oh, absolutely.

 All photos via Herbert Hönigsperger Snr.